linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md

 We agree that these factors should be considered,  and further add that an assessment of liquidity requirements must also incorporate factors in addition to the issuer's stated short-term maturities.
 Liquidity must be viewed in the context of all possible short-term claims on the issuer -both direct and contingent,  and related to an issuer's ability to meet these claims from various funding sources.

 The new environment requires a more refined and systematic analysis.
 In short,  there is a need to analyze smarter,  systematically.
 Our approach is analytic -not dogmatic - and is tailored to each issuer.
-To accomplish this,  we have undertaken an initiative to contact each rated issuer of commercial paper to commence a dialogue that will enable us to understand each issuer's particular circumstances regarding the adequacy of its “liquidity risk insurance”
+To accomplish this,  we have undertaken an initiative to contact each rated issuer of [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] to commence a dialogue that will enable us to understand each issuer's particular circumstances regarding the adequacy of its “liquidity risk insurance”

 The cornerstone of our approach is based on the fact that the issuer's individual circumstances will always transcend general criteria.
 This approach is essential to our proper governance and ultimately to the value we deliver to the market.

 ## Market Developments

-# Rising CP Issuance but Less Backstop may Signal Systemic Risk
+# Rising [[Class Note 12 – Commercial Paper#Class Note 12 – Commercial Paper|CP]] Issuance but Less Backstop may Signal Systemic Risk

 CP issuance is on the rise and the demand for alternate liquidity coverage is growing rapidly.
 At the same time that there is a reduction and concentration in the supply of traditional bank backstop arrangements.
 A host of new providers and products - ECNs,  Money Market Notes and Revolving Commitment Vehicles (RCVs)- have entered the market,  but have failed tofll the gap,  leading to rising costs for issuers.
 Some issuers are responding with reduced coverage,  which could lead to increased risk system-wide.

-In addition,  lower rated issuers have experienced periods in which commercial paper market access has been restricted or become significantly more costly.
+In addition,  lower rated issuers have experienced periods in which [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] market access has been restricted or become significantly more costly.
 Liquidity squeezes in the summer of 1998 and the fall of 1999 are among the factors which suggest that volatility in market access may be on the rise structurally and globally

-Exhb U.S.Commercial Paper Outstandings Millions of Dollars
+Exhb U.S.[[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] Outstandings Millions of Dollars

 ![](https://storage.simpletex.cn/view/ff2H9XosKlG7GFaxYcuB0S2XNFAQIhdtN)

 Exhibit 1 shows the dramatic increase in the use of CP.
-The rise can be attributed to brisk growth in the use of commercial paper as a financing tool (CP is being used for more permanent purposes in the capital structure than it has been ever before),  to dramatic growth in structured finance issuance and to growth in the financial markets in general.
+The rise can be attributed to brisk growth in the use of [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] as a financing tool (CP is being used for more permanent purposes in the capital structure than it has been ever before),  to dramatic growth in structured finance issuance and to growth in the financial markets in general.
 Yet this rise comes at a time when established backstop providers are either exiting the business,  consolidat ing,  or tightening their capital allocation standards.

 Source Federaf Reserve Board: Comvmercial Paper Rates and Outstandings

 Compounding the problem,  the reduction and concentration of supply is also taking place as banks' historical willingness to fund out deteriorating credits becomes increasingly questionable in the future,  and as the Basel Accord proposes to impose additional regulation regarding capital adequacy requirements for banks.
 This may include capital adequacy requirements for 364-day credit facilities that currently enjoy capital free status.

-Issuers tell us that they are seeing a marked change over the past two to three years in the cost and availability of traditional bank commercial paper back-up facilities.
-Committed bank credit facilities are less readily available,  continue to become more expensive,  and some issuers have been told that price-motivated usage of commercial paper back-up facilities could have negative consequences for their banking relationships
+Issuers tell us that they are seeing a marked change over the past two to three years in the cost and availability of traditional bank [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] back-up facilities.
+Committed bank credit facilities are less readily available,  continue to become more expensive,  and some issuers have been told that price-motivated usage of [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] back-up facilities could have negative consequences for their banking relationships

 Some issuers are responding to the squeeze by shifting their approach to liquidity risk insurance.
-Moody's is seeing lower levels of committed facilities to support commercial paper programs; backstop supports that are being managed to average - but not to peak - commercial paper outstandings; shorter average maturities and,  most of all,  greater reliance on alternate sources of liquidity
+Moody's is seeing lower levels of committed facilities to support [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] programs; backstop supports that are being managed to average - but not to peak - [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] outstandings; shorter average maturities and,  most of all,  greater reliance on alternate sources of liquidity

 As the cost of backstop arrangements moves up,  there is a concomitant pressure to reduce “insurance coverage” causing concern about an increase in systemic risks.